 Crime Prevention Unit

-The Crime Prevention staff believes that citizen awareness is the key to preventing crime.
-Free crime prevention presentations and educational materials are provided to Southfield residents and businesses.
+The officers of the Crime Prevention Unit believe that citizen awareness is the key to preventing crime.
+Free crime prevention presentations and educational materials are available upon request.

 For more information on these services please contact: (248) 796-5400.

 Community Policing Unit

 The primary goal of the Southfield Police Department’s Community Policing Unit is to develop long-term relationships with businesses, schools, and neighborhoods within the city.
 Officers in this unit serve as a liaison between the community and the police department.

 These officers are well known within the community.
 From organizing events such as Badges and Books and Shop with a Cop to hosting the Citizens Police Academy and Chief’s Advisory Board, these officers are often the face of the department.

 The Community Policing Unit works in conjunction with the Crime Prevention Unit in hosting various presentations including topics on Human Trafficking, Cyber-Security and Personal Safety.
 These officers also are active in the department’s “What to do if you are Stopped by the Police” and “Families Against Narcotics” programs.

 For more information on this unit, please contact (248) 796-5400.